-- You have trouble getting up in the morning, even when you go to bed at a reasonable hour.
+- Having trouble getting up in the morning, even when you go to bed at a reasonable hour.

 - You are feeling rundown or overwhelmed.

-- You have difficulty bouncing back from stress or illness.
+- Having difficulty bouncing back from stress or illness.

 - You crave salty and sweet snacks.